 Attorney Carnelli works with an extensive variety of corporate, institutional, municipal, and individual clients to identify and resolve complex legal issues throughout all phases of litigation.
-He regularly represents clients in civil matters before state and federal trial courts.
+He often represents clients in civil matters before state and federal trial courts.
 His litigation experience includes representing clients in arbitrations, mediations, and at trial.
 Attorney Carnelli argues appellate matters to the Connecticut Appellate Court and Connecticut Supreme Court.
-As part of his appellate work, he regularly advises colleagues and clients in identifying and preserving appellate issues in matters pending before the trial court.
+As part of his appellate work, he advises colleagues and clients in identifying and preserving appellate issues in matters pending before the trial court.

 Attorney Carnelli served as a law clerk for the late Justice Barry R. Schaller and Judge Paul M. Foti at the Connecticut Appellate Court.
 He graduated cum laude from Western New England University School of Law.
 While in law school he was a Note Editor for the Western New England Law Review.
 Also, he received the Benjamin D. Novak Award for outstanding writing.